MoserMichael/dockerdashphp/notes/notes-talk.md

 > # cat /etc/*-release
 ```

-The presence of these files is telling us that we are running on the Ubuntu distribution
+it is running on the Ubuntu distribution

 Let's list all running processes.